rfpt-sfpt/tutorials/_posts/2021-05-10-Write-your-article.md

 search_exclude: true
 categories: [tutorial, article writing, markdown, jupyter, docx]
 description: "A tutorial on notebook, markdown, Word doc article writing"
-title: "How to write a blog article"
+title: "How to publish a blog article"
 ---
 # Introduction
-There are a number of ways to write an blog article.
+There are a number of ways to publish a blog article.
 Here, we will present how to upload an article using the github web-interface.
 If you're more familiar with github, you may as well clone the repository locally, modify it as it fits, and push to the master branch via a pull request.

 ## Choose your blog category